DBProductions/angularjs-starter-app/README.md

 # AngularJS starter app

 A simple AngualrJS application, ready to extend.
+It has a simple CRUD (Create, Read, Update, Delete) functionality.
+The server provide some simple user data to manipulate.

 The following libaries or frameworks are included:
 * jQuery v1.11.0